ForLoveOfCats/fae/docs/language_reference.md

  - `internal` restricts field access and initialization to within *non-extension* methods on the type containing the field.

 Field mutability:
- - `readable` prevents the field from being mutated or initialized from outside *non-extension* methods on the type containing the field.
+ - `readable` prevents the field from *itself* being mutated or initialized from outside *non-extension* methods on the type containing the field.
- - `readonly` prevents all mutation of the field after initialization.
+ - `readonly` prevents all mutation of the field *itself* after initialization.

 They may be composed in the following combinations:
  - `internal`
  - `readable`
  - `readonly`
  - `internal readonly`

+When a field's mutation is disallowed due to `readable` or `readonly`, that does not prevent mutation of values pointed to with a mutable pointer or mutable slice contained *within* the field which may not itself be mutated.
+This mirrors how a mutable pointer may be stored in a `let` binding while still allowing the pointed data to be mutated.

 ```
 struct MyStruct {